 Stow away seasonal games and puzzles.

-Does your family owns puzzles and games centered around certain seasons or holidays?
+Does your family own puzzles and games centered around certain seasons or holidays?
 Don’t leave them out all year.
 Instead, store them somewhere out of sight until the time is right.
-Use a cardboard box or invest in a more durable solution like the Clutter Keeper Deluxe Storage Bags.
+Use a cardboard box or invest in a more durable solution.

 Keep your favorite games and puzzles close.

 If family game night is a regular occurrence in your home, you’ll want to keep your favorite games at arm’s reach.
 Consider storing your favorites in a hollow ottoman, beneath your coffee table, or under your television stand so you don’t have to search for them.

 However, you choose to store your games and puzzles, make sure your family is on board with the new system.
 Set the right expectations, and you’ll be pleasantly surprised to see how organized things can stay!